Eforen/FlowHS/KANBAN.md

 ## Backlog
 ### v0.1
 * [Editor][CMD] make a combinable check on commands that sees if actions can be combined in history instead of adding a new action (method that returns true or false and if returning true it returns a combined version of the action)
-* Be redundent with data a little for speed by storing all flowIDs a node is in in the node
-* Be redundent with data a little for speed by storing all connectionIDs a node is in in the node
-* Be redundent with data a little for speed by storing all flowIDs a connection is in in the connection
-* [Editor][CMD] moveNode Action
 * [Editor][CMD] allow moveNode to combine
-* [Editor][CMD] Editor register key shortcut and send command Move Up
-* [Editor][CMD] Editor register key shortcut and send command Move Down
-* [Editor][CMD] Editor register key shortcut and send command Move Left
-* [Editor][CMD] Editor register key shortcut and send command Move Right
+* [Editor][CMD] Editor register key shortcut to move nodes will move it 10x based on setting in workspace store when shift is pressed at the same time
 * [Editor][Node] node proxy component have a command object that will be run on successful drop
 * [Editor][CMD] impliment redo where actions that are undone are added to the redoHistory list
 * [Editor][File Management] Add flow tabs functionality
 * [Editor][CMD] Clump command (takes mutliple other commands and runs them sequencially as a single command in the history)
 * [Editor][Store] Delete Connection from store nodes and flow (Action and Mutation)
+* Be redundent with data a little for speed by storing all flowIDs a node is in in the node
+* Be redundent with data a little for speed by storing all connectionIDs a node is in in the node
+* Be redundent with data a little for speed by storing all flowIDs a connection is in in the connection
 * [Editor][Node] RenderNode State Indicator (right) (Support For multi bit buses)
 * [Editor][Node] RenderNode Property Inspector on double click
 * [Editor][Node] RenderNode State Flip Button (left) functionality